 For motor vehicles, the only road to Ebnit is that from Dornbirn, along the Dornbirner Ach.
 Bicyles can also use the narrow tarred road over the Rigla Pass (1'330m / 4'364ft) from Emsreute / Klien in the Rhine Valley.
 At the pass, turn right towards the Hinterbergalpe (1'379m / 4'525ft) for some stunning views of Hoher Freschen.

-map).
+Personally, I consider the southern approach, from Viktorsberg, more scenic.
+There is a good car park (about a dozen places) right there where the narrow road to Klausen and the Pöpiswiesalpe begins.
+For obvious reasons —there is a small chapel—, that spot is locally known as Eusebius Kapelle (map).
 The narrow road itself is closed to all motor vehicles.
 Note that on working days, the two hundred meters or so that cross the stone quarry are also infrequently closed even to walkers.
 You never have to wait long though, just the minutes directly before and after the explosions.

-Route from Viktorsbergmap), reached either from Viktorsberg or from Ebnit.
+The most exciting route is certainly the Valüra Ridge (map), reached either from Viktorsberg or from Ebnit.

 First 10 km for a gain of just 458m (1'503ft), on an extremely easy forest road (first km even tarmac) to Pöpiswiesalpe, with some nice views of the south face in front of you and the Alpstein Range over your shoulder.